 Only the best GFRC manufacturers can meet the stringiest specification for glass fibre concrete panels production

 Before we started with production of GFRC panels for our construction project in London we had to analyse the needs based on our design and of course based on the client’s demanding architectural specification.
 Designers, engineers, quality managers, specialist consultants, site managers and project managers were all involved together to make sure we can achieve the high standard of our GFRC panels.
 Even though we had extensive quality procedures for manufacturing of various types of cladding systems we had to start from scratch with quality checks for GFRC wall panels.

 We started from checking all the available standards and specification which were required under the contract.
 We listed main testing requirements for GFRC as well as material checks.
-However, we decided to carry out a few more extra checks on GRC.
+However, we decided to carry out a few more extra checks.

 Testing of GFRC in the pre-construction phase